tmaccs/DeploySSAutomatically/README.md

-### Deploying a SS by Ansible, once you deployed, it can start automatically with you server rebooting.
+### Deploying a SS and BBR by Ansible, once you deployed, it can start automatically with you server rebooting.
 Just supporting CentOS now.

 **1. Create SSH key.**<br>
     Run the command and save the keys under the sshkey folder: